- OFFICE PHONES

 NBN is the cheapest form of fast business broadband available.
-Plans start at $59 per Month.
+Our plans start from $59 per Month.

-When compared to ADSL2+ and SHDSL, NBN offers superior bandwidth with speeds of up to 100Mbps download and 40Mbps upload.
+When compared to ADSL2+ and SHDSL, NBN offers superior bandwidth with download speeds of up to 1,000Mbps.

-A Static IP address is included with every NBN business connection.
+We include a static IP address with every NBN business connection.
 Necessary for a range of business applications.

 NBN is the ideal business fibre solution for most small businesses.
 It delivers high speed broadband at very affordable monthly access fees.
 The NBN100 plan with speeds of up to 100MB download and 40MB upload is the preferred choice of most businesses migrating to NBN.
 Even with speed fluctuations, the service provides ample bandwidth for almost any business application.